FOUNDER / EXECUTIVE DIRECTOR

 He served on the Public Accounts Committee.
 He also chaired the Good Governance Committee which made valuable input into the direction of the decentralization policy discussion as a result of a diagnostic study on local governments.

-As an MP for 10 years, Sangay has led several committees and discussions in Parliament including an attempt to bring in a Private Member’s Right to Information (RTI) Bill.
-He also successfully brought discussion on ‘access to legal aid services’ to Parliament resulting in the National Council passing a resolution calling the Government to act on making the necessary resources available to secure justice.
+As an MP for 10 years in the National Council, Sangay has led several committees and discussions in Parliament including an important attempt to bring in a Private Member’s Right to Information (RTI) Bill to help deepen accountability and improve public services in the country.
+A significant contribution was also in raising another significant policy push on ‘access to legal aid and right to legal counsel’ to strengthen access to justice in Parliament which resulted in the enactment of such provisions into legislation also the National Council passing a resolution calling the Government to act on making the necessary resources available to secure justice.
+In addition, a critical constituency work began in July 2010 with the initiation of discussion in parliament on uncompensated landowners who lands were acquired by the government for development of road and school years earlier.
+Following the debate, communication was re-opened, survey conducted and compensations made.

-His work experience includes working with the Royal Monetary Authority (Central Bank of Bhutan) followed by the Bhutan Power Corporation where he modernized the company’s Human Resource Management System and helped implement a two-tiered performance management system (Performance Based Incentive System).
-He also was part of team that developed the HR Manual and trained more than 400 employees.
-He then joined the International Trade Centre (UNCTAD/WTO) as the National Project Coordinator for the EU-Bhutan Exports Capacity Development project that successfully established the Spices and Herbs Association of Bhutan, making important inputs into developing the handwoven textile sector including re-training weavers in natural dyes in association with the Handicrafts Association of Bhutan, and exploring potentials of Bhutanese bottled water and spices.
+He also worked for the Royal Monetary Authority (Central Bank of Bhutan) and the Bhutan Power Corporation where he developed the company’s Human Resource Management System and helped implement a two-tiered performance management system (Performance Based Incentive System) successfully.
+He also was part of the team that developed the HR Manual and trained more than 400 employees.
+He also worked for the International Trade Centre (UNCTAD/WTO) as the National Project Coordinator for the EU-Bhutan Exports Capacity Development project that successfully established the Spices and Herbs Association of Bhutan, making important inputs into developing the handwoven textile sector including re-training weavers in natural dyes in association with the Handicrafts Association of Bhutan, and exploring potentials of Bhutanese bottled water and spices.

 JIGMI RINZIN (FCCA)